Community Services of Ventura Downtown Lions

 Being a Lion isn’t all work.
 We have some good times together.
 Some fun is centered around our activities to raise money, or provide service.
 Some of the fun is just for the heck of it.

 - We held a White Cane Day.
-In addition to raising awareness of Lions, we raised $650 for Sight and Hearing causes.
+In addition to raising awareness of Lions, we donate to Sight and Hearing causes.

 - We had our regular Thursday meetings with a variety of interesting speakers and programs.
-We had fun, we had some giggles and Lion Charlie came up with great fines and “happy bucks.”
+We had fun, our Tail Twister comes up with great fines and the member’s “happy bucks.”

 - We had a great “time and treasure” auction fund-raiser.

-- We did visitations to other clubs in the district.
-Lion Mike McBain continued a program he began several years ago.
+- We visit other Lions clubs in the district.
 Many were visited on multiple occasions.
 Visitations are a way of cross-polarization between Lions organizations.
 They are a way of making friends.
 They are a way of learning that we are not alone in wanting to serve our communities, wanting to be there for those in need right here in our own cities and towns, wanting to be effective in making the world a better, and more peaceful place.

 THE BIG PICTURE

 This past year alone, the Ventura Downtown Lions Club members performed over a thousand hours of service, through all the activities listed above.
 The spirit of service is alive and well.
-Cumulatively, the Ventura Downtown Lions Club raised about approximately $75,100 in “Welfare Funds” and granted or distributed approximately $100,500 back out to our community and beyond.
-It was a banner year.
+Cumulatively, the Ventura Downtown Lions Club raised a significant amount in “Welfare Funds” and granted or distributed approximately over $100,000 back out to our community and beyond.
 And so many Lions contributed in so many ways.

 But it is important to reflect on the impact of this Club year after year, after year in our community and world.
-Performance of service has been at its root since its beginning some 92 years ago.
-In the past 25 years alone we have raised over $750,000 for welfare causes.
-In that time, we have spent well over $700,000.
+Performance of service has been at its root since its beginning some 94 years ago.
+In the past 25 years alone we have raised over a million for welfare causes.
+In that time, we have spent well over a million.
 For many years, we have tried to balance our “in town” expenditures to the “outside the county” donations in a ratio of about 3 to one.
 This means that over one half million dollars has been donated by this club back to this community in the past quarter century.
 That is service.**

 We have a lot to be grateful for, a lot to be proud of and a lot to celebrate.